 Two years later in October 2010, Robert visited this orphanage home that had all but collapsed and found a depressed Jacinta, in a dirty bed, with a 10 month old child and another on the way in three months.
 There was no food, no direction, and no chance for this young single mother to find her way.
 In order to survive, she would work in a neighbor’s garden with her baby on her back, receiving food as payment.

 Robert quickly scooped up pregnant Jacinta and baby Mercy and took them to Malayaka House for a fresh start.
 Bringing a teenage mother into our mix was a big decision, but what else to do?

-Jacinta has been a key player in our cooperative of businesses.
+Jacinta has been always involved with our cooperative of businesses.
 She is a team player, disciplined, focused, and a worker through and through.
 Her greatest strength is learning new and often complicated technical skills.
 She is genuine, sincere, and razor sharp.

 Years ago she became independent and comes to work in the Pizza Nights and in our Guest House.
 She is gentle, happy and our volunteers love her.

 We are happy to have this great young woman in our lives!